- Beyond the Headlines

 TORONTO — It’s finally June and that means a new season is upon us.

-A brand new CFL season kicks off June 23rd when the Toronto Argonauts host archival Hamilton Tiger-Cats in the league’s first ever game at renovated BMO Field which will also host the 104th Grey Cup presented by Shaw this November.
+A brand new CFL season kicks off June 23 when the Toronto Argonauts host archival Hamilton Tiger-Cats in the league’s first ever game at renovated BMO Field, which will also host the 104th Grey Cup presented by Shaw this November.

-From the opening kickoff to homecomings to Labour Day Weekend to the playoff push, this year’s schedule promises many can’t miss matchups and dates.
+From the opening kickoff and homecomings to Labour Day Weekend and the playoff push, this year’s schedule promises many can’t miss matchups and dates.